dcm4che/dcm4chee-arc-cs/docs/networking/model/dataflow.rst

 - :doc:`fktdefs/stow-rs`, which receives images and other composite instances via HTTP POST requests.
 - :doc:`fktdefs/qido-rs`, which provides access to Patient, Study, Series, and Instance data of received Instances via HTTP GET requests.
-- :doc:`fktdefs/wado-uri`, which provides access to individual DICOM Objects - as DICOM file or rendered to a non-DICOM media types for display - via HTTP GET requests.
+- :doc:`fktdefs/wado-uri`, which provides access to individual DICOM Objects - as DICOM file or rendered to non-DICOM media types for display - via HTTP GET requests.
 - :doc:`fktdefs/wado-rs`, which provides access to the metadata, the bulk data or the whole DICOM Objects, of a Study or Series via HTTP GET requests.